-What is Iceland most famous for ?
+What is Iceland most famous for?

 Northern Lights seen in Iceland.

-2. The World’s First-Known Geyser - Geysir
+2. Iceland is Home to the World’s First-Known Geyser - Geysir

 The earliest known geyser in the world, Geysir, was discovered in Iceland.
 All geysers discovered from then on got their name from this great geyser.
 Geysir has been active for 10,000 years now, although it rarely erupts anymore.
 The same, however, cannot be said of its neighbour, Strokkur, which erupts every few minutes.